sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ### Set namespace

-To set a namespace for all your Sourcegraph resources, update the `namespace` field to an exisiting namespace in your cluster:
+To set a namespace for all your Sourcegraph resources, update the `namespace` field to an existing namespace in your cluster:

 ```yaml
 # instances/$INSTANCE_NAME/kustomization.yaml